Clinician Scientist Track

 A two-day Clinician Scientist Symposium on Translational Medicine is held in Berlin every two years.
 The Clinician Scientists can invite internationally renowned physicians and researchers to attend the event as speakers and this means the Clinician Scientists can discuss their project in person with leading figures in their own research field.
 The Clinician Scientists also have the opportunity to present their research during the symposium (in the form of a short talk or poster presentation).

-A two-day retreat for the Clinician Scientists and their mentors is held every two years, on alternate years to the symposium.
+A two-day retreat for the Clinician Scientists and their mentors is held every year, on alternate years to the symposium.
 The aim is to create a communication platform for Clinician Scientists and to help expand the network between the program participants and the mentors.

 At the end of each year and at the end of the funding period, Clinician Scientists prepare a report on the current status of their research and specialist clinical training.
 They submit the report to the Clinician Scientist Coordination Office at the BIH Biomedical Academy.